lyli888/Level-8-Web-Scraping-Document-Databases/README.md

 * Visit the url for JPL Featured Space Image at (https://data-class-jpl-space.s3.amazonaws.com/JPL_Space/index.html).

-* Use splinter to navigate the site and find the image url for the current Featured Mars Image and assign the url string to a variable called `featured_image_url`.
+* Use Splinter to navigate the site and find the image url for the current Featured Mars Image and assign the url string to a variable called `featured_image_url`.

 * Make sure to find the image url to the full size `.jpg` image.